JasrajPannu/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ### What would I do better next time?
 - Conduct research on examples and watch videos to greater enhance my understanding.

+## Week 7

+### What insights have I gained?
+- The insights I gained from this week’s content are that Micro-motives does not equal Macro-behaviour.
+Social Contagion driven by high variance rather than mean behaviour.
+Instances that would be interesting to apply this theory to and segregation models to to would be political elections, especially in two-party systems, and how ‘micro-motives’ can change the overall outcomes.
+- The Standing Ovation Model builds off of the Granovetter model.
+When a performance ends, you have a short window to decide if you are going to stand up.
+And when other people around you do stand up, you need to decide very quickly if you stand up too.
+Standing ovations are a nice domain to think about when considering how people follow certain rules.
+Standing ovation is a sort of peer/group effect and can also be a piece of information.
+If a knowledgable person stands up, then you might deduce that the show was good.

+### What were the challenges that I or my team faced?
+Currently my group is trying to understand whether the models we have chosen for our assignment correctly assess the outcome we would like to occur.
+Our team is currently working on the Week 8 - Pre submission and we are trying to insure that we have conducted enough research into our chosen topis of US elections

+## Week 8

+### What insights have I gained?
+- This week I Juan gave the students an insight into models which focused on strategy and cooperation: Colonel Blotto Game and the Prisoner’s Dilemma, which are both part of game theory.
+- The Colonel Blotto is a game with a set outcome of a winner or loser.
+Two players concurrently allocate resources across the battlefields.
+The player with the greatest resources in each battlefield wins that battle and the player with the most overall wins is the victor.
+- However, the demand for the Colonel Blotto game

+### What were the challenges that I or my team faced?